-The City of Powell has several provisions within its codified ordinances that help to preserve and protect its community environmental character, which provisions are set forth below to facilitate the identification and application of such provisions to all lands within the City of Powell that have these environmental characteristics.
+The City of Powell has several provisions within its code that help to preserve and protect its environmental character.
+The provisions below place all of these regulations into one area of code so that it is easier to find and applicable to all lands within the City of Powell that have these environmental characteristics.